olopcodes/workit-landing/README.md

 ### What I learned

+Learned more about border-radius specifically:

+`.element {
+  border-bottom-left-radius: 100% 50%;
+  border-bottom-right-radius: 100% 50%;
+  }`

+To create the slight curve on the page

 Just continuing to improve and build confidence on my HTML, CSS skills while building a site to specific designs

 ### Continued development